SuchirLadda/SuchirLadda/README.md

 - 💼 LinkedIn: [linkedin.com/in/suchirladda](https://www.linkedin.com/in/suchir-ladda/)
 - 📫 Email: suchirladda@gmail.com

-Thanks for visiting!
-Feel free to explore my repositories — I'm always open to feedback, collaboration, or just geeking out about electronics 🤓
+Feel free to explore my repositories.
+I'm always open to feedback or collaboration!
 <!--
 **SuchirLadda/SuchirLadda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.